The best ways to gift money to grandchildren in the UK

-Gifting money to your grandchildren is a great way to help them get set up for later life.
+Gifting money to your grandchildren is a great way to give them a head start in life.

 However, gifting large sums of money at the wrong time can see a large chunk of the gift subject to inheritance tax (IHT) or capital gains tax (CGT) if you haven’t understood the seven-year rule for gifts and how it can affect tax liabilities.